ByzSecAgg: A Byzantine-Resistant Secure Aggregation Scheme for Federated Learning Based on Coded Computing and Vector Commitment: Preliminaries

 The convergence analysis of the SGD using Krum algorithm is presented in \cite{blanchard2017machine}.
-In addition, in that paper, a variant of Krum algorithm is proposed called \emph{multi-Krum}.
-In multi-Krum, $m\in [N]$ gradient vectors $\mathbf{g}_{i^*_1},\dots ,\mathbf{g}_{i^*_m}$ are selected that have best scores and the output of the algorithm is the average of the selected vectors, i.e., $\frac{1}{m}\sum_{k=1}^m \mathbf{g}_{i^*_k}$, where $N>2A+2+m$.
+The proof relies on certain conditions regarding the learning rates and the gradient estimator.
+In addition, in that paper, a stronger variant of Krum algorithm is proposed called \emph{multi-Krum}.
+In multi-Krum, $m\in [N]$, $m<N-2A-2$, gradient vectors $\mathbf{w}_{i^*_1},\dots ,\mathbf{w}_{i^*_m}$ are selected that have the lowest scores and the output of the algorithm is the average of the selected vectors, i.e., $\frac{1}{m}\sum_{k=1}^m \mathbf{w}_{i^*_k}$.

+Note that although multi-Krum offers theoretical robustness against Type-1 adversarial attacks, it, like other Byzantine-robust methods, remains vulnerable in certain scenarios.
+These include sophisticated poisoning strategies proposed in \cite{fang2020local,pmlr-v115-xie20a}, attacks tailored for non-IID data distributions as discussed in \cite{huang2023multi}, and attacks based on techniques such as Projected Gradient Descent (PGD), as highlighted in \cite{wang2020attack}.
+However, these attacks fall beyond the scope and assumptions of this paper.